nf-core/configs: Tufts HPC Configuration

 To use Tufts’s profile, run the pipeline with -profile tufts.

-Users can also put the nextflow ... command into a batch script and submit the job to computing nodes by sbatch or launch interative jobs to computing nodes by srun.
-Using this way, both nextflow manager processes and tasks will run on the allocated compute nodes using the local executor.
-It is recommended to use -profile singularity
+Users can also put the nextflow ... command into a batch script and submit the job to computing nodes using sbatch, or launch interactive jobs on computing nodes using srun.
+When running on allocated compute nodes this way, both the Nextflow manager process and tasks will run on the compute nodes using the local executor.
+It is recommended to use -profile singularity.

 By default, the batch partition is used for job submission.
 Other partitions can be specified using the --partition <PARTITION NAME> argument to the run.